computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 {% marginfigure 'mf-id-prior_analytics' 'assets/img/prior_analytics.jpg' 'Aristotle&#39;s Prior Analytics in Latin, 1290 circa, Biblioteca Medicea Laurenziana, Florence.' %}

-Perhaps most recognizable to western culture are the contributions to logic and mathematics by Greek scholars (between c.
+Perhaps most recognizable to people trained in western philosophy are the contributions to logic and mathematics by Greek scholars (between c.
 520BC -- 200 BC) such as  Pythagoras, Plato and Aristotle.
 Aristotilian logic is believed to be the first attempt at formal logic with syntax and used variables to show the form of an argument independent of the matter.
 Aristotle defined a syllogism (an argument) in his book Prior Analytics as consisting of predicates and a conclusion (Aristotle, 1989):

 (1) Predicate: $$A$$ belongs to $$S$$ (e.g., <br/>
 (2) Predicate: $$A$$ is predicated of $$S$$<br/>